AmineKh1/minishell/README.md

 }
 ```
 #### Let's break down the steps of lexer involved:
-1. The **command_string** function is called, passing the command string and the environment context.
+1. For handling double, signle quote and expend.
+The **command_string** function is called, passing the command string and the environment context.
 This function converts the command string into a linked list called **s**, with each node containing a string and a token value.
-This token value have 3 values **1, 0 and -1**.
+This token have 3 values **1, 0 and -1**.

 ```c
 s = command_string(command, env);